dakshsharma07/stackline-fullstack-assessment/README.md

 Now the search API is only called 500ms after the user stops typing, reducing server load while keeping the UI responsive.

+**Why I Chose This Approach:** Debouncing on the client side provides instant relief for server load and user lag without touching backend code.
+The delay is small enough that the user perceives search as “live,” but long enough to avoid redundant calls.

+**Alternatives Considered:**
+* Server-side rate limiting: heavier configuration and less feasible in a 2-hour exercise.
+* Third-party libraries (lodash.debounce): current approach kept the dependency footprint small while achieving similar result.

 ---

 ### 3. Clear Filters Button State Management